FME Version

 13. Add Tester

-Next, we want to create a workflow that will test if the user wants to split their point cloud.
-To do this we first want to add another Tester transformer.
-Then connect the PointCloudCombiner and the PointCloudVerticalFilter Output ports to it.
+Next, we want to create a workflow that will test whether the user wants to split their point cloud.
+To do this, we first want to add another Tester transformer.
+Then, we connect the PointCloudCombiner and the PointCloudVerticalFilter Output ports to it.

 14. Setup Tester Parameter

-Similar to Step 9, we want to set up a new user parameter that will be used in the Tester_2.
-This will test whether the user wants to split the point cloud or not.
+Similar to Step 9, we want to set up a new user parameter that will be used in Tester_2.
+This will test whether the user wants to split the point cloud.

 Go to the User Parameter Manager and add a new Choice parameter.
 Name it SPLIT_PC and change the Prompt to “Split Point Cloud”.
 Next, un-check the Required box.
 Under the Choices section, add Values YES and NO. Use the Display values it provides.
 Set the Default Value to No.